-inappropriate.
 In another generation, I wonder if a little girl might have felt similarly at picnic with her family at a public lynching.
 I felt as if I were being asked to silently go along with a script in a play that’s plotline was actually quite gruesome and violent.

-, I watched people I loved celebrate the gluttony of our society unabashedly take center stage as the Macy’s parade of consumerism took over 5th Avenue, not understanding the compulsion to retire to couches to yell at the television as grown men beat the shit out of each other for our entertainment.
+Every year, I watched people I loved celebrate the gluttony of our society unabashedly take center stage as the Macy’s parade of consumerism took over 5th Avenue, not understanding the compulsion to retire to couches to yell at the television as grown men beat the shit out of each other for our entertainment.

-Every year I got shamed into silence, bullied into conformity, and mocked for my apparent grasp of our nation’s history.
-I learned to mute myself, like how I trained myself to swim the length of an Olympic-sized pool underwater with just one breath, I held it in because it was just one day a year.
+Every year I got shamed into silence, bullied into conformity, and mocked for my apparent inability to grasp our nation’s history.
+I learned to mute myself, like how I trained myself to swim the length of an Olympic-sized pool underwater with just one breath—reminding myself it was just one day a year.

 Want to know what these daily verses are all about?
 Read here to learn what inspired this practice on my birthday post, November 1st.